matteeyah/dotfiles/README.md

 ## Usage

-To set up the dotfiles just clone this repo and symlink the configurations that you want.
+To set up the dotfiles just clone this repo and run the setup script. you want.
 ```bash
 git clone https://github.com/matteeyah/dotfiles ~/.dotfiles